Mina6088143/Ever/README.md

 I do this project  interm to summit to the interviewer for Ever

-This is my first time do the react code so I learn from many sources ike how to create input page and so
+This is my first time do the react code so I learn from many sources like how to create input page and so

 In this I have link the project successfully with my firebase to upload the image from userInfo